 = CLDSC role Do we need this?

-IF the educational provider, learner and Practice supervisor are required the bottom right corner of the document may look like this:
+IF the educational provider, Student CLD Practitioner and Practice supervisor are required the bottom right corner of the document may look like this:

 The dominant colour on top will be the one to start the process with the document and ensure it is completed.
 In example above it is the educational provider who will start off the work.